White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 White glove sits above "threshold" and "room-of-choice" tiers:

-Expect surcharges in dense metros (NYC/SF), for tight windows, difficult access, or specialty handling (art crates, marble tops).
+Expect surcharges in dense metros (NYC, SF), for tight delivery windows, difficult access, or specialty handling (art crates, marble tops).

-Even great crews and checklists won’t eliminate risk.
+Even great crews and checklists will not eliminate risk.
 Confirm that coverage matches your exposure:

 - Cargo insurance for loss, theft, or damage door-to-door